rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 **Command analysis**

-The purpose of this start-up command is to.
+Here is the purpose of this start-up command.

 - Forward all traffic from the application container to port 15006 of the sidecar.
 - Run with the istio-proxy user identity, with a UID of 1337, the user space where the sidecar is located, which is the default user used by the istio-proxy container, see the runAsUser field of the YAML configuration.